 It’s all about ‘Now’ – cabs pick us up ‘now’, we buy ‘now’ and sell ‘now’, we learn, transfer funds, download and do what not ‘now’.
 Demand, supply, logistics and everything rally for the time called ‘now’.
-When the pace has been set to create a on-demand economy, there are very few things that will remain unchanged.
-Consulting was holding its forte for a hundred years, but the forces of the new economy is beginning to disrupt it too.
+When the pace has been set to create an on-demand economy, there are very few things that will remain unchanged.
+Consulting was holding its forte for a hundred years, but the forces of the new economy are beginning to disrupt it too.

 Consulting for the New and Fast

-New fast paced businesses are putting across new demands on the table.
+New fast-paced businesses are putting across new demands on the table.
 They are highly ambitious, innovative and are early-adopters (if not creators) of technology.
-Their business models have just bare minimum semblance to traditional businesses.
+Their business models have the just bare minimum semblance to traditional businesses.
 As they discover the undefined turfs of their business, they need the best expertise from across the world.
 Traditionally, this service was provided by the big consulting outfits.
 But in this new era, they are often not the first choice.

 The new breed of companies, small to medium in size, are smart, work on limited budgets but have great ambitions.
 They have to get their analytics and predictions right but they cannot afford to pay the skyrocketing prices that the consulting firms charge.
 They need information and analytics, which is in any case new knowledge even for the biggies of consulting.
 In that case, why should they not look out for experienced independent consultants or smaller firms?
-They often choose to hire independent consultants at competitive costs, which would in any case be at a fraction of the cost that the consulting companies would charge.
+They often choose to hire independent consultants at competitive costs, which would, in any case, be at a fraction of the cost that the consulting companies would charge.

 Disruptive undercurrents in large companies

-To the advantage of consulting biggies, there is a loyal brigade of big corporates who swear by the names of McKinsey, BCG, Bain and others.
+To the advantage of consulting biggies, there is a loyal brigade of big corporates who swear by the names of McKinsey, BCG, Bain, and others.
 Large companies have traditionally been averse to hiring consultants and freelancers but we are seeing the grounds shift there as well.
-These large companies are being pushed to reinvent themselves by the non-traditional business approaches of newer,younger competitors.
+These large companies are being pushed to reinvent themselves by the non-traditional business approaches of newer, younger competitors.
 There is also greater pressure on controlling costs as business uncertainties increase.
 Both these factors are driving larger players too to explore newer models to get the external consulting support they need.

-Why the stalwarts of consulting should reinvent themselves?
+Why should the stalwarts of consulting reinvent themselves?

 As the equations have started changing in large companies as well, an impending disruption is a matter of time.
 In fact, what’s at state is a big, fat opportunity, here’s why: